 So, if you are uncertain about where your strengths and preferences map onto the world of work and lack the relevant connections to guide you: your career options, readiness, and optimism will be severely limited, regardless of your potential.
 With those from disadvantaged backgrounds worst affected.

-Currently, we seek to achieve this through our What Path?
-Course: an engaging, thought-provoking, and empowering online career guidance programme.
+We currently achieve this through our flagship What Path?
+Programme: an engaging and confidence-inspiring online career guidance programme.

 “Udamon provides a platform for students to take a human centred approach to career planning.
 The content is rich and engaging, providing opportunities to explore and interrogate a variety of critical issues related to career and life planning in a safe and encouraging environment.”

 Ismaril Wells - Associate Director, Graduate Futures - London College of Fashion